GermanBrainRot/Project-Galileo/README.md

 This last part about the possibility of information being *destroyed* is something that Rovelli toys with as well in his more recent work, but he does not commit to the claim that this necessarily implies time-asymmetry.
 My causal-past refinement *does* strongly suggest such an asymmetry.

----

-Just to give some further hints on how to make this more formal for technically more trained folks: This looks very much like some kind of “Quantum Bayesian” apparatus, except that the knowledge of the past we can encode in the wave function is naturally limited by its degrees of freedom, making each entangled set of becomables into the long hypothesized Quantum Cellular Automaton.
-The formalists who proposed this idea were, however, committed to superdeterminism - and that's not how my picture (which I believe to be more correct) works.
+## Road To Formalization?

 Here's the thing: I don't think the math to make this *fully* formal even exists yet.
-This is why I refer to my whole idea as a "Galilean" moment (named after Galilean relativity) of Quantum Mechanics rather than a "Newtonian" moment.
+This is why I refer to my whole contribution as a "Galilean" moment (named after Galilean relativity) of Quantum Mechanics rather than a "Newtonian" moment.
 We basically have to build a new mathematical discipline here, and that is out of scope for this contribution.

-But to give some more details on how I *think* it might work is that we can pick an "observer" (=stable set of becomables evolving together) and just keep conditioning our subjective wave function of everything else on interaction records as we encounter them, *while* accounting for our own causal impact by another wave function and set of observables about which we can only "speculate" via (Quantum) Bayesian conditioning.

-Notice how in a system where we keep track of *all* becomables, this conditioning on new facts should *not* change the parametric form of the wave function.
-If we model the entire universe as one big wave function of appropriate dimensionality, just with very little initial correlation (do not try this at home, that becomes computationally untractable *very* quickly), all we ever change through (Quantum) Bayesian conditioning is parameters, not the parametric form of the function.

-Just to remind everyone about the meaning of relativity: the fact that we just "pick" an observer does *not* mean that things are not happening objectively.
-But from the point of view of each causal principle, it looks like all they do is just refining their mutual knowledge of the past by asking the present world about it, thereby at the same time changing the future - a very Hegelian thought by the way.
+*However*, for any reader who has some respect for my intuitions by now, I'll leave you with some pointers.

+1. The first thing I would do to formalize this is to study QBism.
+This "Quantum Bayesian" school has taken the epistemic interpretation of the wave function to a radical extreme, but in the process, they have done something useful: they gave us a formalism to treat measurement as statistical conditioning.

+2. It would seem to be a little dissatisfying that we now have a working ontology that treats superposition and measurement as equal to some extent *and then* end up with a formalism that treats measurement as a strange extra operation again.
+Here's the good news: in classical probability theory, we already know how to describe statistical processes in such a way that evolution of probabilities can be thought of as an aggregate of probabilistic evolution of each realized outcome.
+For sophisticated folks, this is the Giry monad (if you don't know what a monad is: don't worry, it's just a monoid in the category of endomorphisms - nothing intimidating).
+For more hands-on folks, it's for example Markov processes.
+Here's even more good news: It [appears](https://www.youtube.com/watch?v=gEK4-XtMwro) that Jacob Barandes has made some significant progress in bridging the gap between classical statistical processes and quantum processes from a formal angle.
+I have not yet studies his work in any depth, but this is promising.
+Where it gets tricky: I think if we really want a Giry-style picture, we *will* have to think really hard how to use my second postulate to modify the involved subjective Bayesian conditioning.

+3. Once this extremely challenging second step has been made, baking Special Relativity into the equations should be relatively straightforward given my first postulate.

+4. As an anti-climactic bonus, I expect General Relativity to be astonishingly simple on a conceptual level (though the technicalities will still provide us with much headache).
+General Relativity suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
+And with my picture of Quantum Mechanics, *this makes sense now* at the quantum level.
+No more discretization of spacetime, no more quantum foam, no more Calabi-Yaus.
+Particles are *real* at interactions and this reality leaves a trace, and outside of interactions, you can not say anything.
+They *carry* their own coordinate system, and they fight it out through interactions.

+5. Here, it becomes less programmatic and more musing: Maybe it helps to think of our motion through time in a similar manner as the Babylonians did - we face *towards* the past and go *backwards* into the future.

+6. Notice also: if a great mass is exactly behind your back, the only way you'd know is because of inexplicable motions of objects in your vincinity and even of distant stars...

+## Some More Consequences

+Let me close the physics part with a few more consequences that follow either "in spirit" or even in a strong sense.

+Here's an "in spirit" consequence:

-Let me do this again to make it click on a more philosophical level: We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
+**Free Will -** We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
 As we become aware of the consequences through experience, we can not help but make more predictable choices.
 This is the old Hegelian paradox of [freedom as insight into necessity](https://www.marxists.org/archive/marx/works/1877/anti-duhring/ch09.htm): our freedom of choice *diminishes* as our freedom from ignorance grows.
 And in the Quantum picture, the development from arbitrariness to clearly predictable patterns (thanks to tons of constraints through relationships) ceases to be merely epistemic and becomes ontic.

-The wave function is epistemic *for us*, but our Bayesian updates converge against something that does *not* belong to us and is real - *mutual* *agreement*!

----

-Another good insight from Hegelian philosophy that I can find *immediately* represented in this picture is that cause and effect seem to somehow change place and thereby become the same thing.
+**Causal Direction -** Another good insight from Hegelian philosophy that I can find *immediately* represented in this picture (and this is, I think, a hard consequence) is that cause and effect seem to somehow change place and thereby become the same thing.
 Let me unpack this a little.

 Right at the point of interaction, there *is no* cause and effect.
 That’s why we call it an *inter*action to begin with!
 Every participant is equal - but it doesn’t *look* like it.